Are you struggling with your prayer life?

 Prayer Life: Are you Struggling with it?

-It is with great enthusiasm that we announce a new endeavor to help God’s faithful to find the path that the Lord has prepared to a life changing relationship with Him, the School of Spiritual Formation.
+It is with great enthusiasm that we announce a new endeavor to help God’s faithful find the path that the Lord has prepared for a life-changing relationship with Him, the School of Spiritual Formation.

 Dan Burke, Founder and President of Catholic Spiritual Direction, the Avila Institute for Spiritual Formation, will teach this first class in the School of Spiritual Formation.
 All classes will be offered live/online so anyone anywhere can join in.
 Also, these classes are suitable for those who have little time or inclination for graduate level studies but who still crave the insights that flow from the hearts of the saints on the topic of prayer and spiritual growth.